WHITE CIRCUS TIGERS - TONY - VARIOUS ACCOUNTS OF HIS BIRTH; AND TAKILA/CHEQUILA; MAHARANEE/MAHARANI

 Tony’s heterozygous older brother has been reported as "Takila", "Tequilla", and “Chequila.”
 A. K. Roychoudhury said his name was "Tequilla or Chiquita."
 The daughter of James Witchie of Ravenna, Ohio said his name was “Chequila” and that is the name that is now most often given for this tiger in histories.
 Although often shown as a litter mate of Tony, Chequila was from a previous litter.
 Takila/Chequila was born in Oakland, California around June 10, 1972; there might have been littermates though none are in press reports.
 Baron Julius von Uhl took him to Hawaii with the circus two months later.
 There's a picture of von Uhl and Takila (later known as Chequila) in The Honolulu Star Bulletin August 10, 1972.
 It says von Uhl was holding "Tequilla" who was two months old on that date.
 The article “No Respect For Queen” (Valley News, Van Nuys, California, 24th September, 1972, p 52) tells us that Polack Circus tiger cub Tequila scratched 21 year old beauty queen Linda Lockwood, a pre-veterinary major.
 Another picture of him in The Decatur Daily Review, Illinois of April 11, 1973 calls him "Takila", and von Uhl said the cub was 8 months old (though it must have been ten months old).

 Takila/Chequila was subject of a court case.
-The Akron Beacon Journal, 6th December, 1974 says that von Uhl went to court to get his tiger and two lions back from Dick Hartman.
+The Akron Beacon Journal, 6th December, 1974 says that von Uhl went to court to get his tiger and two lions back from Dick Hartman (or get their monetary value).
 Richard (Dick) Hartman borrowed a chimpanzee worth $1000 from von Uhl and sold Von Uhl a truck for $1500, but von Uhl’s cheque bounced.
 It seems that Hartman went to von Uhl's farm and appropriated a tiger – Takila - and two lions in lieu of the $1500.
-Von Uhl said the three big cats were worth $3000.
+Von Uhl wanted the judge to order Hartman to pay him $1000 for the chimp, $5000 for the three big cats, and $1500 for the truck.
+Hartman demanded that Von Uhl pay him $1500 for the truck and $1500 for the chimp and big cats.
 Hartman ended up keeping Takila/Chequila and sold him to James Witchie of Ravenna, Ohio.
 Takila (Chequila) would have been based in Lebanon, Ohio when he wasn't on breeding loan to the Newton Falls Zoo which was billed as the only privately owned zoo with a white tiger.
 Takila/Chequila was killed by another tiger in Texas around 1990.

 One of Chequila's notable offspring was the white tiger Tequila II, born in 1986.
 According to the Akron Beacon Journal, 25th July, 1986 (p 54) “Baby White Tiger Joins Newton Falls Menagerie of TV Stars” and “Baby White Tiger Is King Of Newton Falls Jungle” (p61).
 This talks about a "6 month old white Bengal tiger" - "Baby White Tiger Is King Of Newton Falls private zoo that Witchie opened two years ago".
 The article quoted James Witchie as saying that he estimated his white tiger's value at $150,000 and expected to charge a $75,000 stud fee.
 The article also quoted T.H.
 Reed, the retired director of the US National Zoo, who lived in Millford, Del.
 Reed said "This guy has something very valuable." and said he "has witnessed some "crazier than hell" buys".
 He declined to speculate on the dollar value.
 Of Reed, the article said "In 1961 he flew to India and returned with America's first white Bengal tiger."
 (It was actually 1960.)
 In that article, Ed Maruska the Cincinnati Zoo director said that he had "sold them [white tigers] for $50,000" and "price tags have led to incest."
 According to the article, the white tiger cub – Tequila II, son of Chequila - weighed 45 pounds.
 James Witchie, director of Newton falls Zoo, said that he wouldn't sell his "6 month old white Bengal tiger" cub for $100,000 and Louis F. Rhoades the director of the Racine Zoo in Wisc. agrees that he wouldn't sell his white tiger for $100,000 either.
 It says there were "no deformities."
 "That's because Racine Zoo director Louis F. Rhoades researched the lineage of the tigers parents and discovered no common [ancestors]" A modern DNA test would have proved them to be related.